 For consider Him who endured such hostility from sinners against Himself, lest you become weary and discouraged in your souls.
 You have not yet resisted to bloodshed, striving against sin.

-b.
-Consider Him who endured such hostility from sinners against Himself: Even in their difficulty if they consider Jesus they can be encouraged, not discouraged, knowing that they are following in the footsteps of Jesus.
-As Paul wrote, if indeed we suffer with Him, that we may also be glorified together (Romans 8:17).
+a.
+Consider Him who endured such hostility from sinners against Himself: Even in their difficulty if they would consider Jesus they could be encouraged, not discouraged, knowing that they were following in the footsteps of Jesus.
+As Paul wrote, if indeed we suffer with Him, that we may also be glorified together.
+(Romans 8:17)

 B. Why God allows difficult times: the chastening of God.